 Our empirical analysis documents that shocks to the credit spread and shocks to credit standards lead to a significant reduction of real GDP growth, whereas shocks to the quantity of credit are less important in explaining growth fluctuations.
-These direct effects are more pronounced in the crisis state than in normal times.
-The ECB responds to credit standard shocks with loose monetary policy, but does not accommodate shocks to the spread.
+These direct effects of credit standards and the credit spread are more pronounced in the crisis state than in normal times and the differences across states are statistically significant when considering 68% confidence bands.
+The ECB responds to credit standard shocks with loose monetary policy, but does not accommodate shocks to the credit spread.
 This might also explain why the detrimental results for the credit spread are more enduring than the ones for credit standards.
+In addition, the credit spread and credit standards are key determinants of the underlying state of the economy in the logit submodel with the crisis state becoming more prevalent in times of adverse credit conditions.
+During crisis times, the transmission of monetary policy shocks is (slightly) stronger than during normal times, providing evidence for the financial accelerator in the euro area.16

-In addition, the credit spread and credit standards contribute to the financial accelerator since both variables are key determinants of the underlying state of the economy in the logit mixture VAR model.
-The crisis state is particularly prevalent around the GFC and, to some extent, during the euro area sovereign debt crisis.
-During crisis times, the transmission of standard monetary policy shocks is more pronounced than during normal times, providing further evidence for the financial accelerator in the euro area.
-Finally, for a thorough comparison of the peak effects on real GDP growth (standards, crisis: -11.5 bps; standards, normal: -6.3 bps; spread, crisis: -19.0 bps; spread, normal: -12.9 bps), one needs to consider the (relative) standard deviation of the shock variables (see Table A1 in Appendix A) as a yardstick.
+Next, for a thorough comparison of the peak effects on real GDP growth (standards, crisis: -11.1 bps; standards, normal: -7.8 bps; spread, crisis: -16.9 bps; spread, normal: -11.9 bps), one needs to consider the (relative) standard deviation of the shock variables (see Table B1 in Appendix B) as a yardstick.
 When accounting for the larger standard deviation of credit standards (6.95 as opposed to 0.79 for the credit spread) and the different shock sizes in the IRFs (one-pp for credit standards and 25 bps for the credit spread), the peak effect of shocks to credit standards on real GDP growth is (slightly) larger than the one of shocks to the credit spread.
 Nevertheless, the effects of the latter are much more persistent and not reversed in the four-year horizon under consideration.
 Accordingly, the strongest results are documented for the credit spread.